 When sharing your screen with others, it is important to remember that your audience will see everything that you do.
 Make sure you close documents you don’t want to share, and temporarily disable any incoming messaging notifications while you’re presenting.

 TIP: Most video conferencing software defaults to share only your main screen.
 Be mindful if using a multi-screen set up.

 It is very clear to other participants when someone is not paying attention during a video meeting.
 Good virtual meeting etiquette and respect for your audience, means resisting the temptation to conduct other tasks during a meeting.

 TIP: Remember that turning off your video does not disable your sound.
 It’s a universal truth that nobody wants to hear you eating or rustling noisy packets.

-If you join the meeting on a mobile device, avoid walking around or shifting too much, which can be disorienting to others.
+If you join the meeting on a mobile device, avoid walking around or shifting too much.
 Place your device on something stationary, if at all possible, and try not to fidget.

 Remember to be kind, take your time and show patience with your colleagues or clients during virtual meetings.
 People have different levels of comfort and expertise and may require technical assistance or reassurance.
 Offering help as necessary can help build relationships and make people feel more apart of the team.